 South Dakota HIV/AIDS facts and information

-As of January 2016, the South Dakota Department of Health reports more than 500 individuals are living with HIV/AIDS in the state.
+As of December 31, 2020, the South Dakota Department of Health reports more than 718 individuals that are living with HIV in the state.

 South Dakota HIV/AIDS Statistics

-Number of South Dakota residents reported infected with HIV — 730
+- Number of South Dakota residents diagnosed with HIV — 718

 South Dakota Department of Health